Business-to-employee: Portal

-Portal is a term, generally synonymous with gateway for a World Wide Web site that is or proposes to be a major starting site for users when they get connected to the Web or that users tend to visit as an anchor site.
+Portal is a term, generally synonymous with gateway, for a World Wide Web site that is or proposes to be a major starting site for users when they get connected to the Web or that users tend to visit as an anchor site.
 There are general portals and specialized or niche portals.
 Some major general portals include Yahoo, eBay and Microsoft Network.

 Consumer-to-consumer

-Consumer-to-consumer e-commerce is the practice of individual consumers buying and selling goods via the internet.
-The most common type of this form of transaction comes sites, although online forums and classifieds also offer this type of commerce to consumers. in most case, consumer to consumer e commerce, also known as C2C e-commerce, is helped along by a third party who officiates the transaction to make sure goods are received and payments are made.
+Consumer-to-consumer e-commerce is the practice of individual consumers buying and selling goods via the Internet.
+The most common examples of this form of transaction comes from sales websites such as eBay, although online forums and classifieds also offer this type of commerce to consumers.
+In most cases, consumer to consumer e-commerce, also known as C2C e-commerce, is helped along by a third party who officiates the transaction to make sure goods are received and payments are made.
 This offers some protection for consumers partaking in C2C e-commerce, allowing them the chance to take advantage of the prices offered by motivated sellers.

-There are four different types of e-commerce, or electronic commerce, which is the buying and selling of goods or services through the use of computer technology and internet service.
+There are four different types of e-commerce, or electronic commerce, which is the buying and selling of goods or services through the use of computer technology and Internet service.
 Electronic commerce can take place between businesses, which may refer to either business to commerce, or between consumers and businesses, which may refer to either business to business commerce e-commerce or consumer to business e-commerce.
-The final type is consumer to consumer e-commerce which take businesses out of the picture and allows for transactions to take place between consumers via the internet.
+The final type is consumer to consumer e-commerce which take businesses out of the picture and allows for transactions to take place between consumers via the Internet.

 Business-to-consumer

 Business-to-consumer refers to commercial transactions where businesses sell products or services to consumers.
-This might refer to individuals shopping for clothes for themselves at the town, restaurant, or subscribing at home.
-More recently, the term B2C refers to the online selling of products in which manufacturers or retailers sell their products to consumers over the internet.
+This might refer to individuals shopping for clothes for themselves in physical store, eating at a restaurant, or subscribing to a service at home.
+More recently, the term B2C refers to the online selling of products in which manufacturers or retailers sell their products to consumers over the Internet.

 E-commerce

 Electronic commerce or e-commerce is a term for any type of business, or commercial transaction, which includes the transfer of information across the Internet.
-It covers a range of different types of businesses, from buyer based retail sites, through sale or music sites, to business exchanges trading goods and services among the companies.
+It covers a range of different types of businesses, from buyer based retail sites, through sale or music sites, to business exchanges trading goods and services among companies.
 It is currently one of the most important features of the Internet to develop.
 The development of e-commerce has proceeded in phases.
 Offline and online brands initially were kept distinct and then were awkwardly merged.
-Initial e-commerce efforts consisted of flashy brochure sites, with rudimentary shopping carts and accelerate checkout.
+Initial e-commerce efforts consisted of flashy brochure sites, with rudimentary shopping carts and accelerated checkouts.